garciamelody/Build-Together/README.md

 ## What's it Made with?

-This app was built using Python and Django.
+This app was built using Python, Django, JavaScript, HTML, and CSS.

 ## Why Django?